*This post contains affiliate links — as an Amazon Associate I earn from qualifying purchases. Please see my disclosure for details*.

 - While it’s cooling, brown your butter for the icing, and then mix it with your icing mixture.
 Drizzle the icing over your cooled bars.

-Brown Butter: See my post on how to brown butter for detailed steps and images of the process of browning butter.
+I include instructions in the recipe card below, and you can also see my post on how to brown butter for detailed steps and images of the process of browning butter.
 For this recipe, I’d recommend browning salted butter for the most flavor.

-Clean slicing: For dessert bars in general, it helps if they’re fully solidified before you try to slice them, so that the cuts are nice and clean.
+For dessert bars in general, it helps if they’re fully solidified before you try to slice them, so that the cuts are nice and clean.
 Another great way to get clean cuts is to run your knife under the faucet before each cut!

 These pineapple cheesecake bars are consistently a hit.
 Give them a try for your next occasion — you (and your family and friends) won’t regret it!
 And if you like these, I’ve got some fantastic brown butter recipes all over my blog for you!
 First, you have to try the very first recipe that I posted here, my brown butter black-bottom sweet potato pie!
 It’s so good and it’s the perfect way to end a holiday meal.